kapilraajP/module-ballerinax-googleapis.calendar/Package.md

 ### Delete a calendar

 This sample shows how to delete a calendar in an authorized user's account.
 The calendar id is required to do this operation.
-This operation returns a boolean `true` if successful.
-Else returns `error`.
+This operation returns an error `true` if unsuccessful.

 ```ballerina
 import ballerina/log;